 Visa Pathways for Entrepreneurs

-At Shihab and Associates, we believe U.S. immigration policy should look to the future, and adapt to the needs of the global economy to ensure longstanding competitive dominance in attracting the brightest minds and best talent from all over the globe.
-Contact one of our experienced attorneys today to assist you in your visa application process.What Visa Options are Available for Startup Entrepreneurs?
+At Shihab and Associates, our work visa attorneys believe U.S. immigration policy should look to the future, and adapt to the needs of the global economy to ensure longstanding competitive dominance in attracting the brightest minds and best talent from all over the globe.

-Attracting and welcoming foreign entrepreneurs of exceptional ability is essential for the Unites States to remain a global economic leader.
+Attracting and welcoming foreign entrepreneurs of exceptional ability is essential for the United States to remain a global economic leader.
 Recent government initiatives have opened up a number of innovative alternate visa pathways for startup entrepreneurs, and choosing the right visa category for a business owner can be a complex and important decision.
-The attorneys at The Law Firm of Shihab & Associates, Co., LPA have decades of combined experience in successfully navigating through such complex areas.
-Contact us today for a personal consultation.

 For startup entrepreneurs, there are at least six non-immigrant visa pathways available: